Water

 Water is a precious natural resource and an essential part of our operations.
 We use it for all stages of oil production, from oil sands extraction and bitumen upgrading to refining products and general site use.
 Not only do we want to manage our water use, we want to reduce our impacts on the watersheds where we operate and protect the environment.

-We’re improving our water performance and management across all of our operations.
-We continue to focus on water use efficiency, limiting freshwater withdrawals, optimizing recycling, and releasing treated water safely back to the environment.
+We’re improving our water performance and management across all our operations.
+Our approach needs to consider all components of water management including reducing, recycling, reusing and releasing treated mine water.

 Two workers checking monitoring instruments at Lake Miwasin.